testpatchesorg/qubership-workflow-hub/README.md

 More info on underlying GitHub Action can be found here [Conventional Commits GitHub Action](https://github.com/webiny/action-conventional-commits)

----

-To add the workflow into your repository copy the [prepared file](https://github.com/Netcracker/.github/blob/main/workflow-templates/pr-conventional-commits.yaml) into `.github/workflows` directory of your repository.
+**To add the workflow into your repository** copy the [prepared file](https://github.com/Netcracker/.github/blob/main/workflow-templates/pr-conventional-commits.yaml) into `.github/workflows` directory of your repository.

 ### Lint PR Title